emmagao1/kickstarter-analysis/README.md

 *The dataset might be biased depending how data is collected.
 *The dataset covers 9 years of campaigns, which might not represent the most recent successful trend.
-*The dataset covers a variety type of campaigns, which in Louise's case, we need to under stand campaigns that's related to play.
-The dataset does not classifying plays by type, and we do not know the relationship between play type and successful percentage.
+*The dataset covers a variety type of campaigns, which in Louise's case, we need to understand campaigns that's related to play.
+The dataset does not classify plays by type, and we do not know the relationship between play type and successful percentage.
 - What are some other possible tables and/or graphs that we could create?

-There is no clear link between the success rate based on the launching month and the goal each successful campaign has achieved.
+*Campaign based on duration - most campaigns last around 31 days *Campaign based on Country location - most popular campaign location is in United States